 The Top 5 Trends in Law Enforcement

-Community Oriented Policing
+Focus on Community Oriented Policing

 With nationwide attention on the issue of community policing, most agencies have already begun implementing new tactics and strategies to work more harmoniously with their local communities.
-And it is predicted that this focus on community policing will continue for the foreseeable future, as it remains a top priority at both the state and federal levels.
+And it is predicted that this focus on community policing will continue for the foreseeable future, as it remains a top priority at the local, state and federal levels.

 According to discoverpolicing.org, community policing “involves three components: developing community partnerships, engaging in problem solving and implementing community policing organizational features.”